Research.

 post-image

-We provide evidence of self-serving biases in other-regarding behavior: people’s beliefs about others are affected by their own desire to be selfish and that ambiguity about other people’s actions plays an important role in allowing selfish behavior.
+We provide evidence of self-serving biases in other-regarding behavior: people’s beliefs about others are influenced by their own desire to be selfish, and ambiguity about others' actions plays a key role in enabling selfish behavior.
 We designed a laboratory game (the “corruption game”) to study this phenomenon.

 Di Tella, R., Perez-Truglia, R., Babino, A., Sigman, M. (2015).
 Conveniently Upset: Avoiding Altruism by Distorting Beliefs About Others’ Altruism.
 American Economic Review, Vol. 105 (11), pp. 3416–42.